Nandini2510/Nandini2510/README.md

 I'm a Software Engineer with a knack for turning coffee into code and bugs into features.
 My journey in tech is like a well-optimized algorithm: constantly improving and always aiming for the most efficient solution.

+When I'm not busy debugging the matrix, you can find me:
+- 🌍 Exploring new destinations
+- 💃 Dancing (because sometimes you need to shake off those coding blues)
+- 📚 Reading

 ### 🧠 My Tech Stack is Taller Than My Coffee Stack

 - 💻 Fluent in: Terraform, GO, AWS, Docker, Jenkins